 - Behavioural and neurophysiological correlations between social communicative skills and prerequisite non-social capacities of cognitive, motor and perceptual control

 - Computer-assisted, caregiver-delivered training of manual motor and oral motor skills prerequisite to communication in persons with autism who lack communicative speech

 - Development or translation, cultural adaptation, and validation of quantitative trait and diagnostic measures of autism and autistic traits in South Asia; global outreach to people on the autism spectrum, their families, teachers, therapists and other stakeholders

 Using both cognitive neuroimaging (EEG/ERP and fMRI) and behavioural methods, Belmonte enunciated the now widely accepted and supported theory of dysconnectivity within and between autistic neural and cognitive networks, in which differences of local neural network entropy perturb activity-dependent development of long-range network connectivity, impairing top-down integrative control and enhancing autonomous processing.
 A current NIHR-funded application of this work (http://PointOutWords.online/) assays the effect of computer-assisted motor skills training on communicative ability in oral motor-impaired persons with autism who lack communicative speech.
 A related interest is the interaction of individual differences in autistic traits, cognitive sex differences, individualistic-collectivistic cultural differences, and situational manipulations of psychological distance and level of construal, all of which seem to project onto one major axis of human cognitive variation, and which may map onto common neurophysiological traits relating to cognitive control and functional brain connectivity.

 Dr Belmonte served on the Scientific Review Council of Cure Autism Now (2000 - 2006), was a founding member of the editorial boards of Autism Research (the journal of the International Society for Autism Research, 2007 - 2015) and of Frontiers in Evolutionary Psychology and Neuroscience (2009-2017), and since 2009 has served on the editorial board of Molecular Autism.
-He has been an ad hoc reviewer for 47 other journals, as well as for the UK Medical Research Council, UK Economic and Social Research Council, US National Institutes of Health, US National Science Foundation, US Army Congressionally Directed Medical Research Programs, Netherlands Organisation for Scientific Research, Hungarian Scientific Research Fund, Autism Speaks, and several other foundations and institutions.
+He has been an ad hoc reviewer for more than fifty other journals, as well as for the UK Medical Research Council, UK Economic and Social Research Council, US National Institutes of Health, US National Science Foundation, US Army Congressionally Directed Medical Research Programs, Canada New Frontiers in Research Fund, Netherlands Organisation for Scientific Research, Hungarian Scientific Research Fund, Autism Speaks, and several other foundations and institutions.

 Sponsors and collaborators